dfarquharson/barren-land-analysis/README.md

 ## Why Python?
 While I have a strong preference for static types in projects of team_size > 1, I found that Python was a pleasant choice for this particular problem if only for the shallow reason that list literals make creating/viewing matrices slightly easier in Python than in Java.

+## Noteworthy Decisions
+Initially, I had settled on a recursive solution, but that caused some nasty stack overflows when dealing with larger matrices.
+As such, I had to translate that recursive solution into an iterative one where I held my own little stack of coordinates to explore in memory instead of relying on the call stack to store that for me.
+I still think the recursive solution is far more "natural", but this is a good reminder of the great wisdom of [SICP](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-4.html#_toc_start) that iteration is just a special case of recursion :)

+## Areas for Improvement
+In a word: performance.
+I'm unsatisfied with the performance of this solution on the larger examples, and that warrants more benchmarking and investigation to really discover the root cause.
+It might also be fun and beneficial to explore the use of [numpy](http://www.numpy.org) for a "free" performance boost.